openwisp/openwisp-docs/developer/gsoc-ideas-2021.rst

 **Measurable outcomes**:

-.. admonition:: draft

-   The information in the list below is a draft and will be refined and improved during the months of February 2021 and March 2021.

 - Revamp the OpenWRT backend of `netengine <https://github.com/openwisp/netengine>`__, making it compliant with `NetJSON DeviceMonitoring specification <https://netjson.org/rfc.html#rfc.section.6>`_
 - Revamp the backend for Ubiquiti making it compliant with